ecrc/dare/README.md

 # DARE Solver

 # 1. Introduction
-High Performance Discrete time Algebraic Riccati Equation [(DARE)](https://en.wikipedia.org/wiki/Algebraic_Riccati_equation) Solver Library.
-The DARE solver is used in Adaptive Optics system of extreme large ground-based Telescope such as MAVIS.
-It has significant better application peformance than other traditional methods.
-However the computation cost is also much higher.
-According to our benchmark of MAVIS system, the application has best accuracy when the matrices dimension is more than 20k x 20k.
-Our High Performance DARE solver exploit advanced linear algebra runtime system such as [Chameleon](https://solverstack.gitlabpages.inria.fr/chameleon/) or [DPLASMA](https://github.com/icldisco/dplasma) to deploy the algorithm onto multiple GPUs/CPUs at a shared memory system.
+This library provides a high-performance implementation of the Discrete time Algebraic Riccati Equation [(DARE)](https://en.wikipedia.org/wiki/Algebraic_Riccati_equation) solver.
+The DARE solver is used in Adaptive Optics (AO) system of extremely large ground-based telescopes with instruments such as MAVIS.
+It has significant better application's peformance than other traditional methods.
+However, the computational cost is also much higher.
+According to our benchmark on MAVIS specifications, the application has best accuracy when the matrix dimension is more than 20k x 20k.
+Our high-performance DARE solver exploits advanced linear algebra libraries associated with runtime system, such as [Chameleon](https://solverstack.gitlabpages.inria.fr/chameleon/) or [DPLASMA](https://github.com/icldisco/dplasma), to deploy the DARE algorithm onto shared-memory multicore systems equipped with multiple GPU hardware accelerators.

 # 2. Dependencies
   * CMake (>=3.19)